-What's better than chocolate on the beach?
-How about creating your own Costa Rican blend of chocolates as you explore cacao fields at a family-run farm?
-As you explore the delicious origins of this world-famous bean, you'll enjoy a backdrop of waves crashing on the Pacific shores.
+What's better than chocolate?
+How about creating your own Costa Rican blend of chocolates?
+As you explore the delicious origins of this world-famous bean, you'll enjoy a backdrop of lush landscapes dotted with mango and cashew trees.

 Practice Your Spanish

 Whether your knowledge of the Spanish language starts and ends with "hola" or you're a fluent speaker, there’s a twice-weekly Spanish lesson that's right for you!
 Taught by our CCS staff at the Home-Base, each level targets specific language goals based on your abilities.
 From the basics - donde está el baño? - to local Costa Rican slang to help you connect with the neighborhood kids, we've got you covered.

 Experience a Breathtaking Sunset

 Part of the magic of living on the shores of the Pacific coast is experiencing the breathtaking sunsets that take place as the markets begin to close and evening begins in this Costa Rican community.
 Join with your fellow volunteers to experience the natural beauty of a Costa Rican sunset.
 And don't forget that camera - you'll be sure to capture some spectacular moments!

 Howl with the Monkeys